 It can feel as though your only option when your child is having a meltdown that everyone is watching and judging.
 Setting clear boundaries for them is the best option for making these meltdowns few and far between.
 Kids with autism need structure as much as possible.
 It helps them to feel safe as well as know what is expected of them.
 They use so much energy navigating the world around them that they need you to be clear and concise in your expectations.

 Most of us are aware that our kids would never actively want to do anything aggressive or unpleasant.
-It’s important to be patient with them since this is very likely an expression of something else.
+It’s important to be patient with them so as to not add to their already over the top stress level.
 By being there for them and making sure that they know they’re safe and cared for, you’re always going to be able to help them through to the other side of their anger.